| Description |

 Under Users & Authentication -> LDAP Servers, 'double-click' on the LDAP server name, and the connection status is shown below:

-Based on the logs:
+Based on the fnbamd debug logs:

 |

-Scope | FortiGate. |
+| Scope | FortiGate. |

-Solution |
+| Solution |

-Note that this is a change on the domain controller unrelated to FortiGate.
+This is a change on the domain controller unrelated to FortiGate.
 This change would fix the error message sent by the domain controller.

-Since the domain controller in its role as a server sends the message to the FortiGate in its role as a requesting client, the reason for the response the server sends must be looked at on the server, not the FortiGate.
+Since the domain controller, in its role as a server, sends the message to the FortiGate in its role as a requesting client, the reason for the response the server sends must be looked at on the server, not the FortiGate.

 Contact the server team handling the domain controller or LDAP server with the recommendation above.
 There may be a reason that the registry setting is set to what it is.
 If so, another solution must be found by the team.